Skip navigation

 • Being on bed rest for a long time

-When you were in the hospital, you were given fluids through an IV and drugs to help lower the calcium level in your blood.
+When you were in the hospital, you were given fluids through an intravenous (IV) line and medicines to help lower the calcium level in your blood.
 If you have cancer, you may have had treatment for that, as well.
 If your hypercalcemia is caused by a gland problem, you may have had surgery to remove that gland.

 Self-care